openaps/AndroidAPSdocs/docs/EN/Usage/jelly.md

 * Set up wifi to install xDrip, AAPS and WearOS, otherwise wifi off.
 * Wifi can be enabled for a short time if you want to upload the data to Nightscout.
 * Jelly does not need a SIM card, but if you use one make sure to turn off the mobile data.
 The easiest way is to activate flight mode.
+* Also if you do not use a SIM card turn of mobile data.
 * Bluetooth must be turned on of course.
 If the pump is not within range for a longer period of time, the "search" will consume a lot of battery power.
 * DURASPEED ON (Settings > Device > Duraspeed on).
 Whitelist AAPS, WearOS and xDrip+ to run in background.
 All other apps should not run in background.
 * End all other tasks in the background.
 Settings > Intelligent assistant > Exit tasks in background > Disable all other apps (despite AAPS, WearOS and xDrip+).